dweichert/Ddate/README.md

 [releases page](https://github.com/dweichert/Ddate/releases/latest) can be convenient.
-Everything is contained in a single file that can be called from the command line and you can pass parameters as command line arguments (see below for deteails).
+Everything is contained in a single file that can be called from the command line and you can pass parameters as command line arguments (see below for details).
 You can invoke *ddate* from the command line by executing the file in the directory to which it was downloaded:

     $ ./ddate.phar